scriptituk/xfade-easing/README.md

 ## Summary

 Xfade is a FFmpeg video transition filter which provides an expression evaluator for custom effects.
-Xfade transition progress is linear, so it starts and stops abruptly and transitions appear disjointed.
+Xfade transition progress is linear however, so it starts and stops abruptly and transitions appear disjointed.
 Easing inserts a transition progress envelope to smooth the effect.

 This is a port of standard easing equations coded as custom xfade expressions.
-It also ports most xfade transitions, many [GL Transitions](#gl-transitions) and other transitions for use in tandem with easing or alone.
+It also ports most xfade transitions and many [GL Transitions](#gl-transitions) for use in tandem with easing or alone.

 Application involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concatenation of an easing expression and a transition expression.
 Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is also provided.

-This solution for eased transitions requires no compilation or installations; just ffmpeg.
+This solution for eased transitions and GL Transitions requires no compilation or installation, just ffmpeg.
-Processing speed however is slow for complex effects.
+However processing speed is substantially slower than alternative solutions, especially for complex effects.

 ## Example